FrontierMods/Loadout/documentation/GOALS_AND_NONGOALS.md

 ## Cohesiveness with the base game

 The previous two goals should not conflict with the mod being easily-added to a playthrough.
-While it's inevitable that *Loadout*'s groundedness will make it clash with the generic content of the base game in terms of aesthetics (e.g. "suppressor" vs. "SilencerCo Hybrid 46 suppressor"), nothing should prevent the mod's contents from being easily included in a fresh playthrough.
+With the addition of `gun`-type variants to each gunmod, *Loadout* would be available for easy integration in both "genericized" playthoughs (i.e., those that turns off gun brand names) and "expanded" ones (i.e., those that turn them on).

 This is most-relevant with balance: in-game properties must be thoughtfully balance between reality and existing balance.
 For example, in reality, suppressors rarely reduce volume of shot by more than 25 dB.
 This means that shots are rarely Hollywood-quiet: they're still very much audible, though perhaps with a skewed signature, making recognizing the exact direction of fire and make of the gun more of a challenge.
 The main purpose of suppressors is to prevent hard to shooter's ears during fire.
 All of this combined means suppressors cannot be very effective at removing noise during shooting: −45 vs. .223 Remington's computed loudness of 164 is effective, but still realistic and balanced.